Dean of Students

-The Dean of Students is responsible for all aspects of the SMC Residence, including the admission of students, the hiring of Dons, and the enforcement of discipline.
+The Dean of Students oversees all aspects of SMC Residence, including admissions, the hiring of Dons, and the enforcement of discipline.

 Duane Rendle was born and raised in Victoria, BC where he completed a BA in Psychology at the University of Victoria.
 In 1995, Duane moved to Toronto to do a Master's degree in Industrial Relations& Human Resource Management (MIR-HR) at the University of Toronto.
 While at UofT, Duane found a home in one of St. Michael's graduate residences and quickly began participating in the life of the College.
 After serving as a Don for two years, Duane was hired as the Dean of Men & Dean of College in 1998.
 Whe SMC went co-ed in 2005, his title was changed to Dean of Students.
 Duane lives in mid-Toronto with his wife Nancy, and their two children, Matthew and Jacqueline.
 He cultivates a wide range of interest including history, politics, and sports.

 The Assistant Dean, Residence Life oversees residence life programming, manages the don team, responds to crisis siutations, and provides para-counselling.

 The Residence Operations Coordinator oversees the operations of SMC Residence, manages admissions, processes fees, and liaises with current & prospective residents.

 SMC Residence Office